NelsonDane/auto-rsa/README.md

 DISCLAIMER: I am not a financial advisor and not affiliated with any of the brokerages listed below.
 Use this tool at your own risk.
 I am not responsible for any losses or damages you may incur by using this project.
 This tool is provided as-is with no warranty.

 ## Supported brokerages:

+All brokers: separate account credentials with ":".
+For example, `ALLY_USERNAME:ALLY_PASSWORD`.
+Separate multiple accounts with the same broker with ",".
+For example, `ALLY_USERNAME:ALLY_PASSWORD,ALLY_USERNAME2:ALLY_PASSWORD2`.

 ### Ally
 Made using [PyAlly](https://github.com/alienbrett/PyAlly).
 Go give them a ⭐